Did you know companies that use talent assessment tools are 36% more likely to be satisfied with their new hire?

 Instructions get the user acquainted with the basic content of the assessment system.
 This is one area that should be given close attention mainly because it is here that you will find all the answers you need on how you can make the online assessment system works the best way for you.

-Online assessment systems have preset accounts and passwords which can be set to offer protection for the contents of the online examination you create.
+Online assessment systems have preset accounts and passwords that can be set to offer protection for the contents of the online examination you create.
 Participants then get to register themselves online in order to take the test.
 In this way, only those who are authorized can take the online assessment.
 Apart from that, the user can set domain hosting limitations as well.

 3. Easy and Secure Login